 The elements will also seat themselves in the ceramic holders - and any springiness you see when you first get your kiln will be alleviated.
-But be sure that no segment of the elements are hanging out of the holders - they should all be seated as much as possible in the holders.

 NOTE: Normally bisquing is done to cone 05.
 Do not be confused by how the test firing uses SLOW BISQUE to cone 5, even though normally you would use a SLOW BISQUE to cone 05.
 The Slow Bisque program is used for the test firing BECAUSE it is a long program.
-We want this to be slow kiln is heating up safely, shuts off when it's supposed to, and that the heating kiln affects nothing else in the room or the room itself.
-As for the operator being present, this may be difficult as the test fire is designed to take about 16 to 19 hours.
+We want this to be slow.

+The test firing is done with the operator present as much as possible.
+This is to be sure the kiln is heating up safely, and that the heating kiln affects nothing else in the room or the room itself.
+As for the operator being present, logistically this may be difficult as the test fire is designed to take about 16 to 19 hours.
-The test firing is done with the operator present as much as possible, but especially above 1500 degrees F (and definitely for the end of the firing).
-This is to be sure the

 To deal with this a "Delayed Start" can be added to the test fire program, allowing you to press START at say 5PM, the kiln to start at say 8PM in order to turn off at 3PM the following day while you are there.
 More detail on this a little further on.
 You can also split it into two firings (see instructions at the end of this sheet).

-NOTE: We highly recommend including kiln furniture in the first firing because firing an empty kiln can sometimes lead to an error code (E-D) on multi-zone kilns.
-The shelves may be newly coated with kiln wash.
-Anything else in the kiln (clay) will produce contaminants, and the elements in the kiln have not yet achieved the all-important aluminum oxide coating before being subjected to these contaminants.
+NOTE: The test fire is done with the kiln furniture.
+We highly recommend putting kiln furniture in the kiln because firing an empty kiln can sometimes lead to an error code (E-D) on two or three zone kilns.
+Anything else in the kiln (clay) will produce contaminants to some degree, and the elements in the kiln have not yet achieved this all important aluminum oxide coating before being subjected to these contaminants.